 Now, coming to the other side.

-Guest Houses located at the Other Side of the River in Hampi
+Guest Houses located on the Other Side of the River in Hampi

 |Shanthi Guest House|